-- 1. To Identify the Common Errors in Writing and Speaking of English. - 2.
-To Achieve better Technical writing and Presentation skills for employment. - 3.
-To read Technical proposals properly and make them to write good technical reports. - 4.
-To Acquire Employment and Workplace communication skills. - 5.
+- 1. To identify the Common Errors in Writing and Speaking of English. - 2.
+To achieve better Technical writing and Presentation skills for employment. - 3.
+To read and write technical proposals properly and make them to write good technical reports. - 4.
+To acquire Employment and Workplace communication skills. - 5.
 To learn about Techniques of Information Transfer through presentation in different level.